HIT-ReFreSH/MobileSuit/docs/articles/CreateCommandLineApplication.md

 # Create CommandLine Application

+>![WARNING]
+> This is documentation written for old MobileSuit(v2.x,v1.x), so this may not work in the new versions.

 Normally, CommandLine Application should accept a **string[] args** parameter, and return an int.

 We assume that you have already read [Get Started](./GetStarted.md).